BRTNetwork/brt-lib/docs/index.md

 escrowCreation | [escrowCreation](#escrow-creation) | The specification of the escrow creation to prepare. instructions | [instructions](#transaction-instructions) | *Optional* Instructions for executing the transaction

-This is a convenience method for generating the EscrowCreate JSON used by rippled, so the same restrictions apply.
+This is a convenience method for generating the EscrowCreate JSON used by brtd, so the same restrictions apply.

-Field mapping: `allowCancelAfter` is equivalent to rippled's `CancelAfter`; `allowExecuteAfter` is equivalent to `FinishAfter`.
+Field mapping: `allowCancelAfter` is equivalent to brtd's `CancelAfter`; `allowExecuteAfter` is equivalent to `FinishAfter`.
 At the `allowCancelAfter` time, the escrow is considered expired.
 This means that the funds can only be returned to the sender.
 At the `allowExecuteAfter` time, the escrow is permitted to be released to the recipient (if the `condition` is fulfilled).

 Note that `allowCancelAfter` must be chronologically later than `allowExecuteAfter`.